Palash0321/Blink-it-Dashboard-Analysis-/README.md

 **Customer Feedback Analysis:** Dedicated section to analyze customer ratings and feedback sentiment.

 **Marketing Performance Tracking:** Visualizes marketing KPIs such as Clicks, Conversions, Impressions, Revenue, ROAS, and Spend over time.

+# Technologies Used
+The Blinkit Dynamic Data Dashboard was developed using a robust stack of tools:

+**Python:** Utilized for data preparation and handling large datasets, including data cleaning and transformation.

+**MySQL:** Employed for robust data storage, serving as the backend database.

+**MySQL Workbench:** Used for database management, querying, and potentially for data manipulation within MySQL.

+**Power BI:** The primary tool for dashboard creation, data modeling, and interactive visualization.

+**Figma:** Used for designing the custom, sleek background and overall professional aesthetic of the dashboard.

+# Dataset Used
+The dataset powering this dashboard was self-created with the assistance of Python and ChatGPT.
+It consists of approximately 50,000 rows per table, encompassing data related to Blinkit's orders, customer feedback, sales, and inventory for the years 2023, 2024, and 2025.
+<a href = "C:\Users\palas\OneDrive\Desktop\vscode\python\createddata.py">Dataset1</a>